 Company Name: US Department of Veterans Affairs (VA): Office of Mental Health Services, Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE): National Center for Telehealth & Technology

-Classification: Cognitive Behavioral Therapy (with Symptom Tracking aspect for stress management), Problem-Solving Therapy
+Classification: Cognitive Behavioral Principles (with Symptom Tracking aspect for stress management), Problem-Solving Therapy

 Targeted conditions: Mood Disorders, Stress & Anxiety, PTSD

 Special provider necessary: No (but has companion website with online course if desired)

 Where to get it: iTunes App Store